Kazakhstan–Qatar relations

 Kazakhstan–Qatar relations are the bilateral relations between the Republic of Kazakhstan and the State of Qatar.
 Diplomatic relations were established in 1993.
 Kazakhstan has an embassy in Doha.
 Qatar has an embassy in Astana.
+Both countries are members of Organisation of Islamic Cooperation.

 Diplomatic relations

 Kazakhstan and Qatar signed an official agreement formalizing diplomatic relations in July 1993.
 Kazakhstan established an embassy in Doha in May 2007; this was reciprocated by the opening of a Qatari embassy in Astana in October 2016.
 Ahmed bin Ali Al Tamimi served as Qatar's first resident ambassador to Kazakhstan.

-Diplomatic visits
+High level visits

 In May 1997, Kazakh Foreign Minister K. Tokayev visited Qatar, marking the first high-level exchange to occur between the two countries.
 Qatar sent its Foreign Minister Hamad bin Jassim Al Thani on an official visit to Kazakhstan in April 1998.
 In the following month, President Nursultan Nazarbayev arrived in Doha and stayed from May 23 to May 25.

 Former Emir of Qatar Hamad bin Khalifa Al-Thani toured Kazakhstan for the first time in April 1999.
 In doing so, he also became the first GCC leader to travel to the country on official capacity.
 Nazarbayev's second presidential trip to Qatar would take place in March 2007, while Hamad bin Khalifa would make his second visit to Kazakhstan in March 2008.

 In January 2014, Emir Tamim bin Hamad Al Thani made his first official visit to Kazakhstan.
 Several agreements were signed during this visit, including an agreement on the avoidance of double taxation, a cooperation agreement by QatarEnergy and the Kazakhstan National Mining Company, and a cooperation agreement between the Qatar Investment Authority and the Samruk-Kazyna.
 The third presidential visit by Nazarbayev occurred in December 2015.

+On 7 June 2023, the Emir Tamim bin Hamad Al Thani visited President Kassym-Jomart Tokayev in Astana, which was the Emir's third visit to Kazakhstan.
+They discussed regional and international developments and expressed their wish to further develop the cooperation between the two countries.
+The leaders also mentioned the 30th anniversary of the establishment of bilateral relations.
+The meeting took place prior to the Astana International Forum.